 How do I sign up to perform/host a concert?

 For musicians without a venue (and venues without musicians), we have a matchmaking tool, to possibly help you find and make concert arrangements with each other.
 But, most performances are created by individual Vermonters, playing music among neighbors and friends.
 Put yourself on the map — there aren’t any ‘official’ performance sites; make your vision real on June 21!

 Locations for musicians can include sidewalks, parks, plazas, schools, courtyards, or community gardens.
 Get creative!
 If you want to use some other kind of location and would like to talk about how you might approach it, feel welcome to contact us at email@example.com.

 Who will provide a stage/backline/tuned grand piano/ for my concert?

 Make Music VT is not a typical music festival.
 Yes, there are likely to be some major stages with some major artists, but the true spirit of Make Music VT is that of a holiday: people getting together in their own neighborhoods, creating their own musical events in a do-it-yourself fashion.
 Make Music VT provides the framework and helps facilitate the creation of concerts — the rest is up to you!
 Artists and locations are responsible for producing their own events.
 This includes finding electricity, and providing whatever equipment is needed.

 Will musicians be paid to perform?

-Our organization does not pay musicians — nor do musicians pay us.
+Our organization does not pay musicians on Make Music Day — nor do musicians pay us.
 We are just setting up the framework by coordinating the concerts and publicizing the event across the state with posters, earned media stories, concert listings with our media partners, radio exposure, a website and a corps of volunteers.
 Most musicians perform for free.
 But, artists and venues are welcome to make any financial arrangements they wish as long as the concerts are free and open to the public.